felii30/devicecare-chatbot/README.md

 # DeviceCare Chatbot

-A conversational AI assistant for DeviceCare - your comprehensive device management solution.
-This chatbot helps users interact with DeviceCare's features for monitoring, protecting, and optimizing electronic devices.
+A specialized customer support chatbot for DeviceCare that provides instant assistance with inquiries.
+Powered by fine-tuned GPT-4o, this AI assistant helps users get accurate information about DeviceCare's device management solutions and services.

 ## Deployed Application